 If sandwiches are not your thing, why not prepare a pasta salad first thing in the morning?
 Pasta is a great slow release product, perfect for a lunch that will keep you walking for hours.
 Add some sweetcorn, chop up some tomatoes, cucumber, maybe add some beans and a low fat mayonnaise, and you have a tasty energy filled lunch.

 Nicky has however just introduced me to the delights of home-made cold porridge, which we took on our walk round Burwash this Easter weekend.
-Made with porridge oats, some dates which we chopped up and some walnut pieces, mixed together with almond mix, and served in a tupperware box.
+Made with porridge oats, some dates which we chopped up and some walnut pieces, mixed together with almond milk, and served in a tupperware box.

 Conclusion

-If you are going on a walk that is going to last several hours, you need to eat something to keep you going, otherwise you will be using up all your body’s resources.
 So whatever you choose, remember that small meals or snacks will keep you going.
 But also important is that you remain hydrated, so whatever you do don’t forget to take plenty of water with you.

 Recent Posts